antonkesy/observer.dart/README.md

-Basic observer pattern without any special features.
+Basic dart only observer pattern without any special features.

 ## Features